 The Campbell Chamber Community Foundation is pleased to announce the formation of its Scholarship Fund to support graduating Seniors from the Campbell Union High School District.

-The first scholarships, to be offered in 2020, will be presented in the names of two outstanding women who were both icons in the Campbell community – Betty Deal and Sally Howe – as well as a past three-time Mayor of Campbell, Mike Kotowski.
+The first scholarships, offered in 2022, were presented in the names of two outstanding women who were both icons in the Campbell community – Betty Deal and Sally Howe – as well as a past three-time Mayor of Campbell, Mike Kotowski.

 Selection criteria, as well as the amounts of the scholarships, are still being developed.
 The intention is to eventually endow the scholarships so that they can be presented in recognition of these three outstanding individuals in perpetuity.